On January 1, 2018 all Saint Paul employers with employees working in Saint Paul must provide Earned Sick and Safe Time (ESST) to their employees.

 Earned Sick and Safe Time Rules

 HREEO is responsible for drafting ESST Rules to help individuals interpret the ESST ordinance.
-ESST Rules were last revised on October 2, 2020 and finalized on November 3, 2020.
+ESST Rules were last revised on November 3, 2021.

 Earned Sick and Safe Time Complaints